nk9/get_dropbox_link/README.md

 ### Finder shortcut
 Now that you have the script and workflow installed, the last piece is the Finder shortcut.

 1. Open System Preferences > Keyboard > Shortcuts and navigate to Services.
-It will probably appear under "Files and Folders", but may also be under "General".
+In the outline view, under "Files and Folders", locate the "Get Dropbox Link" service.
 2. Make sure the checkbox to the left is checked, and give it a shortcut.
 Here, I've  chosen <kbd>Cmd</kbd>+<kbd>Ctrl</kbd>+<kbd>L</kbd>.

 ![Assigning the keyboard shortcut](assets/keyboard-shortcut.jpg)